slerman12/Help-me/2-Opposing-views.md

 ...especially on an inaction, employer "affirmative consent," given advance notice, isn't a thing.

-1. Advance notice.
+1. Advance notice from employee.
-2. With a *really* good excuse.
+2. With a *really* good provided excuse.
-3. As will be shown later, they violated the same policy handbook.
+3. And as will be shown later, they violated the same policy handbook.

 ## Charles Venuto